 This instruction detects the change in the signal stat from “1” to “0”.
 It will allow the power to flow when it detects a negative change in the input signal like “1” to “0” and allow the power only this much of time.
 After that, it will stop the power to flow.

 These are some basic plc programming examples with the use of these bit logic instructions.
 These plc programming examples may be helpful to understand the basic bit logic instructions operation.

 Output – Contactor

-In this starter, we are using two push buttons, Start and Stop, and a contactor.
-By pressing the start button once it will activate the output coil which will activate contactor.
+In this starter, we are using two pushbuttons, Start and Stop, and a contactor.
+By pressing the start button once will activate the output coil which will activate the contactor.
 By pressing the stop button it will de-activate the output coil.

 2. Two-way Lamp Start